Timo1304/steadyloop/README.md

 ## 💡 The Philosophy (Zero Friction)

-Most mental health applications suffer from "feature bloat"—gamification, social feeds, and complex charts that create cognitive load during a crisis.

-SteadyLoop was built to solve a specific UX problem: **Latency.**
+Most mental health applications suffer from "feature bloat."
+SteadyLoop was built to solve a specific **UX Latency Problem**:
-The goal was to engineer a "Flight Recorder" that captures critical health data in under 5 seconds, ensuring adherence even in high-stress scenarios.
+The goal is to engineer a system that captures critical health data in **under 5 seconds**, ensuring adherence even in high-stress, mixed-state scenarios.

 ## ⚡ Core Architecture

 ### **1. The Clinical Scale**
-Refactored from arbitrary "star ratings" to a strict clinical integer scale to map medical reality:
+Refactored from arbitrary "star ratings" to SteadyLoop implements a **Integer Scale** mapped directly to standard reporting metrics for Depression, Stability, and Mania.
+This ensures data is instantly readable by care providers.
-* `1` = Severe Depression
-* `3` = Stable Baseline
-* `5` = Mania

-### **2. Visual Intelligence**
+### **2. Velocity Visualization**
-Raw data is instantly transmuted into a **7-Day Trend Line**.
-The system uses gradient visualizations to signal velocity shifts towards Mania (Red) or Depression (Blue) relative to the stable baseline, allowing for rapid pattern recognition.
+Raw data is processed into a **7-Day Trend Line**.
+The system analyzes entry velocity to visually highlight shifts away from baseline, aiding in personal pattern recognition.

 ### **3. The Smart Cabinet**
+A dynamic medication inventory system handling complex dosing schedules.
+* **The Tech:** Implements advanced **Latency Management** patterns to provide instant feedback on user interactions, decoupling UI responsiveness from network connection.
-A dynamic medication inventory system handling "Daily" vs "As Needed" (PRN) doses.
-Includes optimistic UI updates and "Undo" logic to prevent database pollution from accidental logs.
+* **The Safety:** Includes safeguard logic to prevent database pollution from accidental logs.

 ### **4. Native PWA**
-Configured with a robust `manifest.json` and iOS meta-tags.
-The application installs to the home screen with zero browser chrome, leveraging service workers for near-native performance.
+Configured for a strictly native feel.
+The application installs to the home screen with **standalone** display mode, leveraging Service Workers for offline-first resilience.

 ### **5. The Nuclear Option (Data Sovereignty)**
-Privacy is absolute.
-A hard-delete feature allows the user to wipe all associated rows from the database instantly.
+Privacy is a core tenet.
+A **Cascade Delete** feature allows the user to wipe their entire existence (Auth User + Database Rows) instantly.
+No soft deletes.
+No retention buckets.

 ## 🛠️ The Tech Stack